openEDI/documentation/PVROOFTOPS.md

 # PV Rooftops

 The PV Rooftops dataset is provided in Parquet format partitioned by city.
-There are 4 core datasets stored in S3:
+There are 4 core datasets stored in S3 partitioned by region(city)-year for downloads of single cities or to allow city-specific queries or queries across the dataset using Glue/Athena:

 /aspects